austinjbennett/Wakesport-Products-GraphQL-Prisma-Server/README.md

 :star: Your app will be deployable locally using Docker and will have seed data entered into the datastore.

-## To deploy the server once downloading the code base run the following npm scripts:
+## To deploy the server once downloading the code base and while Docker is running on your system, run the following npm scripts in order:

 ```
 npm install